January 10, 2023 Sculptor Leonardo Drew Selected for Amon Carter Museum’s Next Site-Specific Commission

 “Leonardo Drew is a critical voice in American art today.
 His work explores the contradictory nature of American life in a way few others can, exploring the balance between seemingly competing dichotomies—chaos and order, violence and beauty, and destruction and creation,” says Shirley Reece-Hughes, the Carter’s Curator of Paintings, Sculpture, and Works on Paper.
 “In this way, one can locate him firmly within the tradition of great American sculptors.
 We are thrilled to bring Drew’s work to Fort Worth and look forward to seeing the ways in which his distinct sculptural practice acts in dialogue with our space and broader works.”

 To create his intricate sculptures, Drew assembles natural materials such as wood, cardboard, paper, and string, which he then manipulates via processes of oxidation, burning, and weathering.
 The resulting works reflect Drew’s meditations on the tensions between the natural and man-made world, and the dissonance between materials and final product.
-For this project, Drew will anchor sculptural pieces that he refers to as “planets” and surround them with hundreds of smaller objects as he works to identify the interconnectedness of them all, viewing himself almost as the meteorological force impacting the landscape, toeing the line between spontaneity and order.
+For this project, titled Number 235T, Drew will anchor sculptural pieces that he refers to as “planets” and surround them with hundreds of smaller objects as he works to identify the interconnectedness of them all, viewing himself almost as the meteorological force impacting the landscape, toeing the line between spontaneity and order.

 About Leonardo Drew